BourneSuper/matrix/README.md

 # Matrix
 Matrix is a PHP extension.
 It can do parallel computing based on CUDA.<br/>
 Why should we use GPU to do cumputation ?
-Because it can run 1000+ times faster than CPU when solve a parallel cumputation.<br/>
+Because it can run 1000+ times faster than CPU when solve a parallel computation.<br/>
-What's more, neural network of AI are full of cumputation of matrix , so it can be helpful.
+What's more, neural network of AI are full of computation of matrix , so it can be helpful.

 ## Requirement